 John Ryan

 John first started playing Team Handball as a Sophomore at the U.S Air Force Academy in 1984.
 He played the sport for two years in intramurals and then on the Academy’s Club team as a Senior.
-After graduating from the Academy john joined the Condors club team, which was then based in Ventura County, California.
+After graduating from the Academy John joined the Condors club team, which was then based in Ventura County, California.
 From 1992-93, he was member of the US National Team and participated in the World Championships in Sweden in 1993.
 (John played the 3 position defensively, principally to keep Darrick Heath fresh on offense).
 In 2000, he helped start a local club team, the DC Diplomats in Washington DC.
 From 2002-2007, John lived in Paris, France where he played recreationally with a Departmental level club (Levallois).
-John now lives in Las Vegas with his wife and 2 daughters.
+From 2007-2013 he lived in Las Vegas and helped start another local club, the Las Vegas Scorpions.
+Formerly an Aerospace Engineer and Project Manager, he currently resides in Colorado Springs, Colorado.
+He can be contacted at john.ryan@teamhandballnews.com

 Clubs (player):